 The Fresh Prince of Bel-Air is an iconic sitcom and a '90s staple.
 Its theme song still inspires impassioned sing-alongs in bars and cars across the world.
 No one can stop themselves from joining in when they hear "Now this is a story all about how..."
 As loved as the show is, many viewers aren't aware of all the Fresh Prince fan theories that cast the show in an entirely different light.

-Reddit is rife with crazy Fresh Prince conjecture that suggests that Will died during the opening credits fight and that the mansion in Bel-Air is heaven.
+Reddit is rife with crazy Fresh Prince conjecture that suggests that Will passes during the opening credits fight and that the mansion in Bel-Air is heaven.
 Supposedly, the whole show is actually set in the afterlife, not sunny California.
 Check out the list below to see all the reasons this reading could be true.

-Appearances by Will's parents are few and far between throughout the entirety of the series.
-Some fans think that because Will is in heaven, the only time his parents show up on the mansion set is when they visit his grave.
-In the episode Papa's Got a Brand New Excuse, Will's dad, Lou, shows up after a 14-year absence.
-Perhaps it took him so long because word of Will's death only reached him when it was time for the funeral.
+Appearances by Will's parents are few and far between throughout the series.
+Some fans think that because Will is in heaven, the only time his parents show up to the mansion is when they're actually visiting his grave.
+In the episode "Papa's Got a Brand New Excuse," Will's dad Lou shows up after a 14-year absence.

 Perhaps it took Lou so long because word of Will's demise only reached his estranged father when it was time for the funeral.